CGLIFE7/KronosDocs/docs/docs/sort_cams_lights.md

 <br>

-Puts all lights and cameras into collections.
+Sorts all lights and cameras into collections.